Were you injured in an accident that wasn't your fault?

 If you've been hurt in an accident in a public area, we can help you.

 The Quittance team recognise the change an injury claim can make to the lives of people affected by serious injury.
 By relieving the stress severe injury places on a claimant and their family, a compensation claim enables people to prioritise their rehabilitation.
 Quittance's network of specialist lawyers for many years have aided families affected by major accidents.

 Read more about Serious injury claims

-Under a CFA, Lichfield injury claimants will also not have to pay any fees upfront.
+Lichfield injury claimants will also not have to pay any fees upfront with a CFA.

-Our No Win, No Fee solicitors have helped injured people in Lichfield, Staffordshire and throughout the UK make a claim without any financial risk to you.
+Our panel of No Win, No Fee solicitors have helped injured people in Lichfield, Staffordshire and throughout the UK make a claim without any financial risk.